engraxis/band-oscilloscope/README.md

 # Setup on MacOS
 1. Install PySerial library.

-2. To view the available serial ports, open terminal and run following command: ls /dev/tty.*
+2. To view the available serial ports, open terminal and run the command: ls /dev/tty.*

+3. Configure the name of serial port in the .py file.

 # Firmware Codes
 ## Receiver firmware